analytech-solutions/CBinding.jl/README.md

 That's all that is needed to create a couple C types and a function binding in Julia, but actually, it gets even easier!

 C API's usually come with header files, so let's just use those to create the Julia bindings and save some effort.
-Bindings are generated from the code directly written in C string macros and header files explicitly included in them (but not headers included by those headers).
+By default, bindings are generated from the code directly written in C string macros and header files explicitly included in them, but not headers included by those headers.
+[See the `i` string macro option](#options-for-c)) to allow parsing certain implicitly included headers as well.

 ```jl
 julia> c"""